h0bbel/esp32/README.md

 ## 1. [ESP-WIFI-RICKROLLER](esp-wifi-rickroller/esp-wifi-rickroller.ino)

 Runs a WiFi access point that changes its SSID every 30s.
-The names are based on the lyrics of "Never Gonna Give You Up" by Rick Astley.
+The SSID names are based on the lyrics of "Never Gonna Give You Up" by Rick Astley.

 Anyone connecting to it, will be shown a captive portal and the connection will be logged on the ESP32 via SPIFFS.
 No client details are logged, only that a connection was made and a timestamp based on milliseconds since the ESP32 was powered on.